 To see which are the relationships among marginal, average and total costs, you can use the free Costs software, distributed by the Economics Web Institute.

-main costs that a manufacturer faces can be summarised in the following
+The main costs that a manufacturer faces can be summarised in the following table:

 The above-mentioned table is just a rough and conditional description.
 It is only meant for easy introduction to the problem - often implicitly assuming many specific hypotheses.

 General firm strategies have deep impact on costs.
 For instance, if a firm in a high-wage country exports a lot in a low-wage country, it may consider a Foreign Direct Investment to setup a factory there where to carry out the final - or most labour-intensive - phases (e.g. assembly or labelling).

 The basic costs that a family-run small shop pays are the following: